sumit-03/CameraApp/README.md

 # CameraApp
-The app is made for using the camera(hardware). own camera app.
+The app is leveraging the camera(hardware) component of phone.